 Definitely one of the main things to do while visiting Smögen is walking on the Smögen boardwalk.
-The boardwalk winds along the sea in the middle of the main/touristy part of town and here you’ll be walking past many tourist shops, restaurants and cafes.
-In the summer you’ll also see plenty of luxury boats, plenty of Norwegian flags and just as many striped clothing as you can probably imagine.
+The boardwalk winds along the sea in the middle of the main/touristy part of town and here you’ll be walking past many tourist shops, restaurants, and cafes.
+In the summer you’ll also see plenty of luxury boats, plenty of Norwegian flags, and just as much striped clothing as you can probably imagine.

 Take a dip at one of the swimming spots

 Smögen is the perfect one-day destination and after a walk on the boardwalk, a photo-op at the harbor, and a yummy shrimp sandwich lunch, don’t forget to take a dip at one of Smögen’s many swimming spots!

 Vallevik, Smögen’s largest and most popular bathing spot is perfect for those of you who love a good rocky beach.
 A great spot for sunset watchers as well.

 This bathing place is adjacent to the large parking lot at Smögenbryggan.
 Perfect bathing spot for the whole family, with a small sandy beach and bathing stairs.
 Here is the exact location since it’s not marked on the map.

 Located on the west side of Smögen, the Makrillsvikens bathing place has the jetty and ladder on site all year round.
 Inside the bay, you’ll also see Makrillviken’s hostel, where you can book the sauna by the jetty for a true Swedish experience in the wintertime.

 Smögen’s only natural sandy beach, located in the nature conservation area Sandön, a short walk from Sandöns parking.
 Sandön also offers a fantastic hiking trail, so if you plan on spending more than a day in Smögen, definitely give it a check!